Crowd claps, but Amit Shah says 'Don't...Mamata di may object'

 Banerjee announced on Thursday (January 17) that her government will pull out of the Centre's Ayushman Bharat scheme.
 She said the Narendra Modi-led BJP government has been taking credit for the scheme, which is funded by state governments.

 Addressing the rally in Malda on Tuesday, Shah was highlighting the benefits of the scheme to the poor.
-The began to clap, but Shah, in a bitter jibe at Banerjee, reportedly said, "Don't clap.
+The crowd began to clap, but Shah, in a bitter jibe at Banerjee, reportedly said, "Don't clap.
 Mamata di is obstructing it."

 Also Read | Opposition has queue of PMs, Amit Shah says in Malda where Trinamool doesn't have single seat